infrawatch/documentation/README.md

 ## Building

 Install the required tools.
-On Fedora, run the following command:
+On Fedora, enter the following command:

     dnf -y install rubygem-asciidoctor rubygem-asciidoctor-pdf make

-On MacOS, to install the required tools use brew and replace the "make" command with "gmake":
+On MacOS, to install the required tools, use brew and replace the "make" command with "gmake":

     brew install asciidoctor make

 Alternatively, to make the "make" utility available on PATH, you can install the XCode development environment.
 However, you must ensure you have several gigabytes of HDD space available and allow for approximately an hour to download and install the XCode development environment:

     xcode-select --install